|Lowest Recommended Age:||Middle School|

 The “experts” in the film tell us that the problem is that we are getting cultural messages about valuing self, possessions, and pleasure over the family.
 Those are serious questions and worth exploring.
 But they fall back on an imagined war between faith and culture without any exploration of why the faith community has failed to communicate its message more effectively or how the faith community or society as a whole could provide more support for families in need.
 There is no place in the world of these experts for families that do not fit into their one-size-fits-all vision of mother, father, children all living together.
 Is it possible for strong, loving, intact families with gay parents to raise happy, healthy children?
 For single parents and blended families to raise happy, healthy, children?
 Are fathers today more deeply involved in their children’s lives than in the falsely idealized vision of the mid-20th century promoted here?
 Statistics say yes, but you would not know that from this film.
 If indeed that era was so ideal, why did the overwhelming majority of those who grew up that way advocate with such passion for alternatives?

 Those who wish to persuade others can best do so by building a bridge to establish a common foundation, making it clear that what connects us is more important than what separates us.
-Or, as they have done here, they can build a moat around their shrinking base, reassuring the condescending sense of superiority of their own little group by telling them that only their answers work for everyone and reinforcing their worst fears and stereotypes.
+Or, as they have done here, they can build a moat around their shrinking base, reinforcing the condescending sense of superiority of their own little group by telling them that only their answers work for everyone and playing into their worst fears and stereotypes.

 One of the “experts” in this film tells us, “If anyone says they can fix the world, run.”
 Yet that is just what they do here, imagining that once there was a heavenly era of intact families living out God’s plan without acknowledging that the mid-century “ideal” was neither universal nor considered ideal by those living in it.
 The dissatisfactions that model engendered led to a cultural upheaval that created its own problems, but none so grave to lead to a widespread call for a return to stultifying, rigidly conformist norms.
 While commentators in this film make vague concessions to those whose situations are so intolerable that the marriage cannot survive, the essential condescension, arrogance, and total absence of grace or compassion is its primary message.